 - 4. Select the target endpoints.

-- 5. Click the • Tasks button at the upper side of the table and choose Patch Scan.
+- 5. Click the and Choose Patch Scan.
 A confirmation window will appear.

 - 6. Click Yes to confirm the scan task.

 When the task finishes, GravityZone adds in Patch Inventory all patches your software needs.
 For more details, refer to "Patch Inventory" (p.
 183).